getodk/docs/shared-src/docs-tech-guide.rst

       - :guilabel:`base` should be ``master``.
       - Your repo and working branch name should be listed beside them.

-      If there is a green **Able to be merged** message, you can proceed.
+      You will see either a green **Able to be merged** message or a message informing that the branch can not be merged.
+      You can proceed in either case.
+      If the branch cannot be merged,
+      the maintainers will work with you to resolve the problem.

    #.
 Write a PR message explaining your work.